Swebwite/2026SE.Jasper.L_Learn_Python/3-Exceptions/3-Exceptions.md

 ## Dictionary of Terms

-1. Exception
+1. Exception - Runs code when an error occurs
-2. Syntax Error
+2. Syntax Error - An error in the code or input syntax which means it cannot be compiled
-3. Unterminated
+3. Unterminated - Not ended such as missing a ':'
-4. Literal
+4. Literal - A variable that can hold any data type
-5. Runtime errors
+5. Runtime errors - An error when the syntax is correct but the code still cannot run
-6. Corner case
+6. Corner case - Two inputs are at their maximums
-7. Value error
+7. Value error - When a variable has the wrong value
-8. Input error
+8. Input error - When a user inputs an unusable value
-9. try & except
+9. try & except - Try run code and if it returns this error then run this code
-10. Name error
+10. Name error - When you attempt to use a variable or function that hasnt been defined
-11. Break
+11. Break - Exit a loop
-12. Return
+12. Return - Return a value from a function
-13. Pass
+13. Pass - Skip a line

 ## Problems